willhampshire/Depresjon_ML/readme.md

 # Predicting Depression on MADRS Scale using LSTM (RNN) Machine Learning with Motor Activity Time Series Data

+## Usage
+Clone repository and run `main.py`, or alternatively, use the notebook verision `modeltesting.ipynb` which I used to test the model metrics and graph the loss functions.
+Notebook format is better for running code after creating the model without re-training the model.

 ## Introduction
 Using the ['Depresjon'](https://datasets.simula.no/depresjon/) open source dataset, an LSTM machine learning model was used to predict level of depression measured on the MADRS scale.
 There are 23 condition data files, where subjects were